MartinSimulator/Custom-Mechanical-Keyboard-Case-Plate/README.md

 # Custom-Mechanical-Keyboard-Case-Plate
-This is the case and plate of a custom mechanical keyboard I designed using Fusion360.
+This keyboard is a 60% WKL design inspiried by the Bakeneko box-on-wedge design.